 We arrived at the hill-top Cantaloupe Levels hotel after an action-packed 10-day road trip across Sri Lanka to end our holiday with some much needed rest and relaxation.
-The hotel, now just four years old, was thoughtfully transformed from a private mansion into a small, luxury, boutique hotel in 2014.
+The hotel, was thoughtfully transformed from a private mansion into a small, luxury, boutique hotel in 2014.
 It has a superb location in the coastal town of Unawatuna, tucked away in lush green forest and just minutes from the small sandy beach.

 We were whisked through a surprisingly unimpressive, small reception into the pool/lounge area, where we relaxed on large pool-side beds and were treated to skewers of fresh fruit and a refreshing drink.
 The check-in was done by the pool while the porters took the luggage to our room and guests meandered in and out of the pool area.

 With just a handful of rooms and away from the bustle and nightlife of the city of Galle, Cantaloupe Levels is an intimate, romantic hotel, perfect for couples.